Here are seven simple ways to declutter your life if you’re a busy woman juggling parenting with working and running a family household.

 And the result?

-Behaviour goes out the window and everyone gets sick.
+Behaviour goes out of the window and everyone gets sick.

 Time to entertain themselves.